KodyPay/kody-salesforce-integration/README.md

 Your Platform Event setup is complete when:
 - ✅ Platform Event shows **"Deployed"** status
-- ✅ All three custom fields are created and active
+- ✅ All four custom fields are created and active
 - ✅ Integration user has proper permissions
 - ✅ Topic `/event/KodyPayment__e` is accessible
 - ✅ Test event publishing works in Anonymous Apex